-You may be thinking: I have these kids at home, and stuff is closed for the holidays, and everyone seems to be out of town.
+You may be thinking: I have these kids at home, even more stuff than normal is closed for the holidays, and we’re not even going out of town at all.
 What to do?
 Well, we’ve got you covered.
-There are more opportunities to get out and have fun in the Champaign-Urbana ara — and keep kids active — than you ever imagined!
+There are more opportunities to get out and have fun in the Champaign-Urbana area — and keep kids active — than you ever imagined!
 We also have a collection of day trip ideas.
-And check out our Winter Break Camps Guide.

 So when does winter break start for Champaign-Urbana area schools?
-For many area school districts, winter break begins at the end of the school day on Friday, Dec.
-20. The main exception is Urbana Schools 116, which end on Thursday, Dec.
-19. As far as the University of Illinois goes, finals week ends on Saturday.
+For some area school districts, winter break begins at the end of the school day on Friday, Dec.
+18. Some other schools will continue through Tuesday, Dec.
+22. It’s the longest break from instruction that our kids have all year, no matter what school you attend.

 How Much: Free